 Mary encourages all students to have a role within the music program, whether it be through learning class songs, whole school songs, school choir or learning an instrument.
 There is approximately one-third of the school’s population currently learning an instrument at school.
 Mary chose to become a teacher because of the wonderful influence of a handful of teachers in her own years at school and has chosen to work at Treetops because of the holistic approach to learning, the emphasis and importance placed on music within the school and because Treetops is a unique and diverse school with a strong sense of community and care for all students.

-Languages Teacher – Japanese
+Specialist Teacher – Japanese